 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
 These include: (a) individuals owning, directly or indirectly through one or more intermediaries, control, or are controlled by, or under common control with, the Fund; (b) associates; and, (c) individuals owning, directly or indirectly, an interest in the voting power of the Fund that gives them significant influence over the Fund and close members of the family of any such individual.
-Transactions are based on terms agreed by the related parties.

 Other related parties include PEMI and other funds being managed by PEMI.

-The Fund has a Management and Distribution Agreement (the Agreement) with PEMI, the fund manager.
+The Fund has a Management and Distribution Agreement with PEMI, the fund manager.
 As the fund manager of the Fund, PEMI is entitled to the following:

 - a.
 The Fund shall pay an annual management fee of a maximum of 1.50% of the average NAV of the Fund.
 The NAV shall be determined in accordance with the procedures agreed upon by both parties.
 The Agreement shall remain in effect from year to year, unless otherwise terminated or amended by the parties in accordance with specified terms and conditions. - b.
-The Fund shall remit to PEMI for sales commission of a maximum of 3.50% of the gross investment based on tiered-front end sales schedule charged to shareholders.
+The Fund shall remit to PEMI sales commission of a maximum of 3.50% of the gross investment based on tiered-front end sales schedule charged to shareholders.
 This is withheld and remitted by the Fund to PEMI.
-This is payable in the following month.
+This is payable the following month.

-The Fund shall reimburse the expenses paid by PEMI on behalf of the Fund.
+The Fund shall reimburse expenses paid by PEMI on behalf of the Fund.
 The related expenses are ultimately due to third-parties.

-Related party transactions and balances as of and for the quarter ended June 30, 2019 and as of December 31, 2018 are as follow:
+Related party transactions and balances with PMI for the quarter ended June 30, 2019 and December 31, 2018 are as follows: